mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 There is still the ability for students to make the project their own in terms of the narrative and character choices of their game.
 In terms of game design, design and game feel creativity will still be flexible within your frame.

-**Tensions around Inclusion**
+**Tensions around Scope of Projects**

-There is a tension balancing simplicity of game making Tools and the flexibility of the product created.
+Tools like MakeCode Arcade intentionally limit the toolset provided to its graphical interface and this simplicity can be an asset to support our students to build familiarity and fluency of use of code constructs.

-As computing teachers it is likely that one of our core aims will be building familiarity and fluency of use of code constructs.
+Some hobbyist or professional game making tools like GameMaker Studio, Construct or Unity abstract away the hands-on coding of games with graphical interfaces and include structures to help organise game design as it becomes more complex.
+The scope of choices may be overwhelming.
+Also, while code can often be accessed behind these menus, the focus is on getting the game done rather than on learning how to code per se.

-The limits of complexity can be an asset.
+Thus there is a tension in tool choice balancing the directness of code editing and of the code constructs available with the scope and flexibility of the game that can be created.

 ### About the 3M Game Making Model